-However, you can start walking for 15-20 minutes a day then you can increase the duration later on.
+However, you can start walking for 15-20 minutes a day and increase the duration later on.

-If you felt any pain or discomfort, you should immediately stop and try again a few weeks later.
+If you feel any pain or discomfort, you should immediately stop and try again a few weeks later.

 No matter how athletic you were before pregnancy, there are some exercises you should refrain from doing, at least not for 4-5 months after your delivery.